 Celebrate harvest at Canons Ashby

-Join us as we celebrate the beautiful harvest season all September.
-With traditional natural harvest decorations in the church and in the house, and Apple Weekend on 29 - 30 September.
+Join us as we celebrate the beautiful harvest season this September.
+With traditional natural harvest decorations in the church and in the house, and Apple Harvest Weekend on 28-29 September.

-Pick up a harvest trail from visitor reception when you come in.
+Pick up a family harvest trail from visitor reception when you come in.
 Answer our harvest themed questions and find out more about this special time of year.
 Then pick up your prize from the Coach House Shop.
-The Harvest Trail costs only £1 and will get your whole family out and about and learning new things.
+The Harvest Trail costs £2 and will get your whole family out and about and learning new things.

 Apple Harvest Weekend

-Don't miss performances by our local Morris sides, on Saturday we will be visited by Brackley Morris Men and on Sunday you can see Royal Oak Morris.
-Performances will be at 11.30, 12.30 and 2pm on both days.
+Don't miss performances by our local Morris sides, on Saturday we will be visited by Royal Oak Morris and on Sunday by Brackley Morris Men.
+Performances will be at 11.30, 12.30 and 2pm.

 What to do you need to know?